OwenFeik/spells/README.md

 The format to reroll is `rr <n>` where `n` is the number of die to reroll.

+If you have an active character when rolling dice, the roll results are stored alongside that character, to enable the following `stats` commands.

+* `roll stats` which will print out the average results for each of the common RPG dice.
+* `roll stats <period>` where `<period>` is one of `day`, `week`, `month` or `year`, which will do the same but limiting to rolls from the past day, week, etc.

 ### Other

 * `clear` or `cls` will clear the screen.